Radhi Jaidi: I want to be the first African to manage in the Prem

 “I was born in Tunisia, and the conditions and the environment were difficult for a young kid to try to achieve his dream.
 I was committed and showed a desire to succeed, which I did,” Jaidi says.

 “I made it to England, which is a great achievement for myself and for my country.
 I don’t know how to explain it, but I think I made the dream come true.

 “I was the first Tunisian to play in the Premier League and in the first two years I was scoring goals and part of one of the best defences.

 “I was one of the players who won the Africa Cup of Nations for Tunisia in 2004.
 That was one of my proudest achievements and I can’t really forget that day.
 It was amazing for us.
 But my dream is still ongoing.
 I want to be the first African to manage in the Premier League.”

-Having served his apprenticeship as manager of Southampton Under-23s, Jaidi recently took charge of Hartford Athletic on a 12-month secondment.
+Having served his apprenticeship as manager of Southampton Under-23s, Jaidi is currently in charge Hartford Athletic on a 12-month secondment.